cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 This is intended to illustrate the entire process so it can be understood, then adapted to your on-prem environment and improved and extended with your chosen distributed applications.
 The directory structure is intended to be mounted by all VMs.
 A mount script is provided that can be pasted into a native ssh terminal (not a UTM display window).
-Regarding Ephemeral and Generated files:
+**Regarding Ephemeral and Generated files:**
 * Package keys are occasionally updated so they may be included in this repo, but should be updated manually before starting this process.
-* The master node may write files to guest/generated folder, which is not committed to this repo.
+* The master node writes files to guest/generated folder, which is not committed to this repo.
 * Worker nodes will customize their own join-config and CNI CIDR, which is written to their own  internal HOME directory.

 # Overview: